BehindTheMusicTree/audiometa/CONTRIBUTING.md

 - Managing the TODO list (contributors should open issues for new tasks; maintainers update `TODO.md`)
 - Managing repository automation (stale issues/PRs, auto-labeling, auto-assignment, etc.)

+**Important:** Even maintainers must go through Pull Requests.
+No direct commits to `main` are allowed - all changes, including those from maintainers, must be submitted via Pull Requests and go through the standard review process.

 _Note: Contributors can submit fixes for critical issues via feature branches.
 Maintainers may promote these to hotfix branches when urgent production fixes are needed._

 ### Infrastructure & Automation Permissions